The AI, Big Data and Data Science Bubble and the Madness of Crowds

 The Inevitable Outcome

-This will inevitably lead to disappointment when it becomes more apparent that these items cannot meet the promises that have been made for them.
+This will inevitably lead to disappointment as it becomes more apparent that these items cannot meet the promises made for them.
 Enormous amounts of resources have been poured into all three and will continue to be poured.
-The big three promise generalized benefits, but the case studies they provide tend to be very narrow and not actually intelligent.
+The big three promise generalized benefits, but the case studies they provide tend to be very narrow and not intelligent.
 Instead, they are robotic automation of a highly restricted process like Watson playing Jeopardy!
 Only appears intelligent when viewed from a distance.
-The more exposure one attains into each case study, much like learning a magicians’ tricks, the more explainable the artifact’s behavior becomes.
+The more exposure one attains to each case study, much like learning a magician’s tricks, the more explainable the artifact’s behavior becomes.

 At Brightwork, we use AI to create summaries of articles because it is much faster than doing so manually.
-We recently added text to speech, which is courtesy of Google Text to Speech, based upon a neural network.
-Voice recognition is also, like writing software, undoubtedly useful, as is grammar checking.
+We recently added text-to-speech, courtesy of Google Text-to-Speech, which is based on a neural network.
+Voice recognition, like writing software, is undoubtedly valuable, as is grammar checking.
 I used all of these things to write part of this book.
-I am a researcher who is sent articles in different languages, which I could never read without a handy translator like Google Translate.
+I am a researcher who receives articles in various languages, which I could never read without a handy translator like Google Translate.

 Instead, all of these technologies are running through an automated procedure.
 Unlike a sentient entity, it does not have any opinion on what it is doing because it is not alive and is merely aping its human instructions.
 A many-layered neural network may develop those instructions, but this means that the procedure has more layers.